smarteditors/slate/source/includes/asset_attributes/_header.md

 # Asset Attributes

-Asset Attributes are ???, and could include any ??? such as colour, material, size etc.
+Asset Attributes can include things like colour, material, size etc.

+This endpoint accesses Attributes linked to an Item.
+They are not the same as ItemAttributes linked to a different type of Item.
+Oh no!

+???
+Fix this ???